LauraKirby/type_inference/type-inference.md

 ```

 ## Part 2: Type Inference & Type Annotation
 As seen in the section above, type inference allows us to write flexible code.
 Type annotation allows us to be explicit about acceptable types and is required in type casting.
-Type inference and type annotation can be used together to make our source code more dynamic.
+Type inference and type annotation can be used together to make our source code dynamic.

 #### Type Casting
-When working with a hierarchy of classes and subclasses we need to be more explicit about acceptable types.
+When working with a hierarchy of classes and subclasses we need to be explicit about acceptable types.
 Type casting can be used with classes and subclasses to check the type of a particular class instance and to cast that instance to another class within the same hierarchy.

 ```swift
 // Create a class called Plant.